Hiring people can be a tedious task.

-Neither of those are the right way to choose an accountant, as easy as they might seem.
+Neither of those are the right way to choose a tax accountant.

 Personality & Attitude